AndrewRadev/blog/_posts/2019-10-05-from-vim-to-presentation-slides.md

 It's an option, but code-as-text means you can make small edits later.
 It also allows people to select the code from the slides afterwards, even if you export them to PDF.

-Mind you, with the existence of tools like [vim-silicon](https://github.com/segeljakt/vim-silicon), screenshots are certainly an interesting option.
+Mind you, with the existence of tools like [vim-silicon](https://github.com/segeljakt/vim-silicon), screenshots are certainly a more interesting option nowadays.